XoriantOpenSource/PDFClown/README.md

 # PDFClown
-This project aims to enhance PDF Clown library.
+This project aims to enhance PDF Clown library (java APIs).
 PDF Clown provides a universal access to PDF files (creation, reading, editing, rendering...) through an accurate and elegant object-oriented API.
 However, there are few limitations of PdfClown.
 This repo intends to remove those limitations and enhance the original library.

 Enhancement 1: